I Put Popular Long-Wear Foundations To The White T-Shirt Test

 Eyeliners, mascaras, and eyeshadows are popular for these long-lasting claims, but foundation is the one product I actually want to last forever.
 Because when my base starts to run, my skin looks like it's literally sliding off.
 And no matter the claims on the bottles, I always seem stain my boyfriend's shirts with tan foundation after going in for the snuggle (and I know other women, like blogger Jackie Aina, are having the same issue).

-Find out how transfer-proof five of our favourite formulas really are, ahead.
+Find out how transfer-proof five of our favorite formulas really are, ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.